AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 From then on, I was excited to continue developing the engine further and add more features.
 The next set of features I added were lighting system, PBR and textures.
 The journey of developing these features will be shared in the next part of the blog.

+At that point, the engine was capable of rendering models with solid colors only.
+The obvious next step of development was to add support for textures.
+Implementing textures involved several steps

 <br>

 ***